LATHAM SHINDER

 How to Accomplish Greatness

-The second reason most people never write their memoir is this: you get what you expect.
+The second reason most people never write their memoir is this: You get what you expect.

-Another way to say this is: you get what you believe.
+Another way to say this is: You get what you believe.

 And I’m willing to bet you don’t believe you can write this book.
 You may not believe you have a compelling story.
 You may not believe you have the talent.
 You may not believe you have the wherewithal to sit for weeks, months, years, and actually finish writing your book.